Mama Risha: Legacy

 Risha became a symbol of the indomitable and legendary fighter among Kurds in the war against the Iraqi government through his successes as a troop leader and military skills.
+In contemporary Kurdish society, calling someone a "Mama Risha" is a term of praise, used to describe a person who is respected, honorable, and trustworthy.

 According to some sources, he chose the nickname "Mama Risha" (meaning bearded uncle) because he swore that he would never shave his beard until Kurdistan was fully free from the Ba'athist Iraqi government's control.
 He was also nicknamed "The Iron Man" and "Lion of Kirkuk" by his fellow guerrilla fighters due to his conduct during battles with Iraqi forces in the Kirkuk region.

 In a 2018 interview with his brother, Shorof, and Najmadin's widow, Nishtiman, they spoke about their memories with Najmadin.
 Nishtiman said that him that he had "loved swimming, games of all types and physical exercise."
 When asked of his other interests, she replied with a smile "He was totally focussed on defeating Saddam, of defending his brothers and sisters, and how he could gain independence and freedom for his country."